ddrogers/python-modulation-recognition-demo/local-gui/data/README.md

-A Python script for partionioning the main data set for distribution can be found here.
+Data for the GUI can be found [here](https://www.deepsig.io/datasets).